sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

 >The Cube is the analytical interface view that is ultimately used in the query and "holds together" the model.
 In addition to the facts and the measurable key figures (if necessary also calculations), it contains references to the dimensions.

-We will now use the Booking interface view as a data source to create a cube.
+You will now use the Booking interface view as a data source to create a cube.
 All cubes must have at least one measure.
 The measurable data are the quantifiable fields that can be calculated, such as number of flight bookings and price of a flight.
 Using a query, you can SUM these fields.
 To create a cube, there is a mandatory header annotation:

 <pre>@Analytics.dataCategory: #CUBE </pre>